 Pigeon Forge is a perfect spring break destination for families.
 Experience thrills and fun on every corner of this scenic mountain town.

-- Dollywood: Enjoy award-winning coasters, performances and food at Dolly Parton's cherished theme park.
-Celebrate spring at the Flower & Food Festival April-June 2026 featuring larger-than-life Mosaicultures and unique foods.
+- Dollywood: Enjoy award-winning coasters, performances and food at Dolly Parton’s cherished theme park, including train rides in Pigeon Forge and hop aboard a classic steam locomotive on the iconic Dollywood Express Train.
+Celebrate spring at the Flower & Food Festival April–June 2026, featuring larger-than-life Mosaicultures and unique foods.

 - The Island in Pigeon Forge: Enjoy expansive views on the Great Smoky Mountain Wheel or simply walk around the shops and enjoy the fountains, admission is free.